cbeck88/conf-rs/README.md

 The crate is probably most attractive if:

-* you have a medium-to-large project, and you run into limits of `clap-derive`, particularly around flatten-with-prefix
+* you have a medium-to-large project, and you run into limits of `clap-derive`.
+You start to have "diamond pattern" in your structs, and you need flatten-with-prefix
 * you want to do layered config, including with config files, but
   * you don't want to define the same config parameters over and over again (for args, for env, and for serde)
   * you want the auto-generated help to be useful